 - Loose teeth

-If you have noticed any of these symptoms, call our office at 704-255-4256 for comprehensive treatment.
+If you have noticed any of these symptoms, call our office at 704-255-4256 for comprehensive restorative treatments.
 Our professional team will work with you to treat infection and find an effective solution.

 There are multiple treatments to treat gum disease and its effects, including:

-Antibiotics can help remove bacteria that causes infection, but when infection is severe they may not be enough.
+Antibiotics can help remove bacteria that cause infection, but when the infection is severe they may not be enough.
 Periodontitis can be treated through these common surgical and non-surgical methods:

 Scaling and Root Planing: These two separate treatments are often used in combination to help clean gums and treat gum inflammation.
 Scaling is a deep cleaning treatment that goes beneath the gum line to remove plaque and tartar.
 Root planing smooths out tooth roots to help gums reattach to teeth.

 Have you noticed any of the common signs of gum disease?
 Call the Stewart Dental Group for treatment today at 704-255-4256.
-You can also request an appointment with our dental professionals online here.
+You can also request an appointment online today and we will get back to you shortly.